The command post is packed with the junior leadership teams from both Bravo companies.

 TOC = Tactical Operations Center

-“I asked you to put another pot up, we’re tapped out.”
+“I asked you to put another pot up.
+We’re tapped out.”

 Evan looks behind him at the small table where their coffee station sits.
-Apparently while he was not paying attention the men in the room had drained the pot.
-Not surprising, that pot had been the last of their Starbucks Christmas Blend, sent by Rigby’s sweet (and drop dead gorgeous, seriously, like other guys were stealing his pictures for the port-a-john kinda gorgeous) girlfriend.
+Apparently while he wasn’t paying attention the men in the room had drained the pot.
+Not surprising.
+That pot had been the last of their Starbucks Christmas Blend, sent by Rigby’s sweet (and drop dead gorgeous, seriously, like other guys were stealing his pictures for the port-a-john kinda gorgeous) girlfriend.
 In fact, that was the last of their Starbucks period.
-The support network back home now knew they were redeploying soon.
+The support network back home knew they were redeploying soon.
 Given the anywhere from two to five weeks turnaround time for mail and packages to arrive, the soldiers of Bandit had been instructed to tell them to stop sending, seeing as it was probable the intended soldier wouldn’t be in country to receive it.
 The timing of it was leaving their pogue rations decidedly short.

 The XO tries to go on but Evan interrupts him.
 “That was the last of our Starbucks.”